salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     location: SourceLocation;
 }

+interface EventDispatch {
+    targetType: 'host' | 'shadowRoot' | 'Node';
+    event: {
+        refId: ID; // Back pointer to the metadata for the DOMEvent };
+    location: SourceLocation;
+}

 // A parent component class including the 'LightningElement' class provided by the lwc module. type ParentClass =
+    | {
-    | string // Another class declared in the same file
+          name: string; // Another class declared in the same file
-    | Mixin
+          refId: ID; // Back pointer to the metadata for the parent class }
     // or a class imported from an external module
     | {
+          // Parent class name.
+This could be the aliased import binding, use the module specifier
+          // refId to check the name of the binding in the source module
           name: string;
           // module name in full canonical form, the ModuleReference object can be looked up at
-          // the root ScriptFile object using this name moduleName?: string;
+          // the root ScriptFile object using this name
+          moduleSpecifier: string;
+          refId: ID; // Back pointer to the metadata for the parent class
           // Location of the parent class identifier
           location: SourceLocation;
-      };
+      }
+    | 'unresolved'; // When the parent class is not statically analyzable, for example mixins

 // Information about a module imported into a module using the 'import' statement. interface ModuleReference {
     // Full canonical name, eg. lightning/input, lightning/recordForm
+    // name will be in camel case
+    moduleSpecifier: string;
+    // name of the bundle or module, will retain camel case
     name: string;
+    // namespace if it exists
     namespace?: string;
-    moduleIdentifier?:
+    // Only present for salesforce scoped modules, else property is omitted sfdcResource?: {
+        scoped:
             | 'apexClass'
             | 'apexMethod'
             | 'apexContinuation'
             | 'client'
             | 'community'
             | 'component'
             | 'contentAssetUrl'
             | 'customPermission'
             | 'dynamicComponent'
             | 'slds'
             | 'messageChannel'
             | 'i18n'
             | 'gate'
             | 'label'
             | 'metric'
             | 'module'
             | 'internal'
             | 'resourceUrl'
             | 'schema'
             | 'sobjectClass'
             | 'sobjectField'
             | 'user'
             | 'userPermission';
+        namespaceId: string; // scoped module namespace normalization };
-    // whether the module reference is the built in lwc module or the @salesforce scoped module or
+    // whether the module reference is the built-in lwc module or the @salesforce scoped module or
-    // a local file in the current bundle or an module imported from an external source(eg. a component)
+    // a local file in the current bundle('internal') or an module imported from an external source('external', eg. a component or a lib)
     type: 'lwc' | '@salesforce' | 'internal' | 'external';
     location: SourceLocation;
+    id: ID;
 }

 // Information about default function parameters.